 When the [RUN CTRL] button is selected: This enables the effect run control mode in the device control block.

+The [RSZR CTRL] button cannot be used.
 The functions of the operation buttons, trackball, and Z-ring vary with the operation mode as follows.

 2 Operation buttons